Azizo-B/Rijexamenmeldingen/README.md

   So, instead of pushing the limits, I stuck to a more straightforward approach that stays within the guidelines and keeps things fair for everyone.

-- ### Cost-Effective and Efficient Hosting

-  The API is hosted on a Google Cloud E2 micro instance, which falls under Google's free tier.
-This allows the API to run 24/7 without incurring costs, making it a highly cost-effective solution.
-The instance is configured with HTTPS, ensuring secure communication between clients and the server.

-  The database used is MongoDB, which is also hosted under a free tier plan.
-This setup allows for efficient storage and retrieval of user data, monitoring logs, and other relevant information without additional costs.

-  The frontend is hosted using GitHub Pages, which is also free, providing a simple and efficient way to manage and deploy the user interface.

 - ### Payment Processing with Stripe